maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 As Meg has her first solid 20min run tomorrow I thought I would try a little harder today in order to run with her.
 I decided to try Zombies, run!, and with a suitable metal album teed up set out to see what it was like.

 I have to say it was pretty good, you pick up items on your run and get bits of dialogue and alerts to run from the zombies.
 I am sure the first few episodes are set up not to fail, will see how this goes.

+#### Day 27 (Recovery run 3.26km in 26.23)

+Bloomin cold this morning.
+Trip to Decathlon in order to get some winter running clothes.

+Meg did her first solid 20mins which ended up with us running through the woods in Moseley Bog.
+Good times. :)